twitham1/LPDB/README.md

 Now cd to the root of a directory with some pictures, ideally managed by Picasa (but optional), and run lpgallery.
 Answer yes to the prompt and it should begin caching picture metadata and present the browser after a brief wait.
-See lpgallery(1) manual page for more.
+See lpgallery(1) manual page for more, or just hit H in the grid.

 # See also